jst-seminar-rostlab-tum/wfp-hungermap-docs/docs/email_service/daily_reports.md

 **Function**: `check_if_topic_exists(country_arr)`:

-Removes all daily reports from the database which have countries not included in `country_arr`.
-It also unsubscribes all from the country
+Removes all countries from the database which are not included in `country_arr`.
+It also unsubscribes all users from the removed countries

 *Params*:
 - **country_arr** (`List[str]`): List of countries from the json